-If your team’s work is organized in projects, you can create separate lists for each project.
+If your team’s work is organized into projects, you can create separate lists for each project.
 You can create subtasks (this feature is available for Pro accounts).

-Unfortunately, you can’t assign tasks, but you can share or send to-dos to other Remember the Milk users.
+You can assign tasks and share/send to-dos to other RTM users.
 Tasks can be prioritized, postponed, moved to another list.
 You can perform actions on several tasks at once and set reminders.
-It also supports recurrent tasks, comes with flexible search, several sorting options and ability to add tasks via email.
+It also supports recurrent tasks, comes with flexible search, several sorting options, and the ability to add tasks via email.
 It is even possible to add a location to a task.

-On the Overview page you can see tasks that are due today and tomorrow, or are overdue and get a printable weekly planner.
+You can track tasks that are due today and tomorrow or are overdue.
+It is easy to get a printable weekly planner.